 How Does Dynamo Maths Work?

-Following the assessment, the system generates an Individual Support Plan (ISP).
-This plan identifies the lesson plans and online activities the learner needs to address their identified gaps.
-The intervention follows a three-stage pedagogical model.
-First, the teaching assistant delivers a lesson plan using physical resources.
-Second, the learner completes online activities for immediate reinforcement.
-Third, the learner works through active worksheets to bridge the gap to written recording.
+After assessment, the system creates an Individual Support Plan.
+This plan shows needed lesson plans and online activities for each learner's gaps.
+The intervention uses a three-stage teaching model.
+First, the teaching assistant teaches a lesson using resources.
+Second, the learner completes online tasks for quick reinforcement.
+Third, the learner uses worksheets to connect to written work.

 A teaching assistant works with a Year 2 learner on the concept of more or less.
 The assistant starts by using physical counters and a printed lesson plan to show that five counters are more than three.
 The learner then moves to the computer to play a game where they click on the larger of two sets of dots.
 Finally, the learner completes a worksheet where they write the greater than or less than symbols between pairs of numbers.